São Tomé and Príncipe: Government measures

 In response to its economic downturn, the government undertook a series of far-reaching economic reforms.
 In 1987, the government implemented an International Monetary Fund structural adjustment program, and invited greater private participation in management of the parastatals, as well as in the agricultural, commercial, banking, and tourism sectors.
 The focus of economic reform since the early 1990s has been widespread privatization, especially of the state-run agricultural and industrial sectors.

 The São Toméan government has traditionally obtained foreign assistance from various donors, including the UN Development Programme, the World Bank, the European Union, Portugal, Taiwan, and the African Development Bank.
 In April 2000, in association with the Banco Central de São Tomé e Príncipe, the IMF approved a poverty-reduction and growth facility for São Tomé aimed at reducing inflation to 3% for 2001, raising ideal growth to 4%, and reducing the fiscal deficit.

 In late 2000, São Tomé qualified for significant debt reduction under the IMF–World Bank's Heavily Indebted Poor Countries initiative.
 The reduction is being reevaluated by the IMF, due to the attempted coup d'état in July 2003 and subsequent emergency spending.
 Following the truce, the IMF decided to send a mission to São Tomé to evaluate the macroeconomic state of the country.
 This evaluation is ongoing, reportedly pending oil legislation to determine how the government will manage incoming oil revenues, which are still poorly defined, but in any case expected to change the economic situation dramatically.

 In parallel, some efforts have been made to incentivize private tourism initiatives, but their scope remains limited.

-São Tomé also hosts a broadcasting station of the American International Broadcasting Bureau for the Voice of America at Pinheira.
+São Tomé hosts a broadcasting station of the American International Broadcasting Bureau for the Voice of America at Pinheira.

 Portugal remains one of São Tomé's major trading partners, particularly as a source of imports.
 Food, manufactured articles, machinery, and transportation equipment are imported primarily from the EU.